BC Parks Living Lab for Climate Change & Conservation Program

 Each application will be considered on the basis of:

-- Contribution to understanding climate change impacts and how to mitigate or adapt to these impacts in BC’s provincial parks;
+- Contribution to understanding climate change impacts and how BC’s provincial parks can be managed to mitigate risks and adapt to change;

 - Objectives, methodology and approach;